ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 What is semantics?
 We have linguistic behaviors.
 These behaviors encode our thoughts; And we decode other people's thought by interpreting other people's behabvior of uttering words in a context.
+PM

 Starting intuition: out of all entities we talk about, we privilige some instead of others.
 For example, we say tables, chairs, rocks and cats are really something out there; But though we talk about promises, holes, prime numbers and shadows, we do not think they "really exist", or at least not "as real as" tables and chairs.
 What does this "real" here mean is a great great mystery.